 Wouldn't it be nice if they could publicly declare their love for each other, get legally married, and have this celebration, without any controversy?
 This is why we need full marriage equality sooner rather than later, and we need the support of family and friends.

-As I always remind my readers, if you want to join Kindred Spirits (it's free), which is NOT just for siblings but is a place to talk about any kind of consanguinamorous relationship, be sure to read and immediately follow all of the rules, or they will kick you right out."item"'>
+As I always remind my readers, if you want to join Kindred Spirits (it's free), which is NOT just for siblings but is a place to talk about any kind of consanguinamorous relationship, be sure to read and immediately follow all of the rules, or they will kick you right out."item"'>A response recently posted at Kindred Spirits is more demonstration of what I blogged earlier in this entry about the costs of love and this one about grown women being denied the freedom to marry the person they love.

 I'm only aware of one country that might let the woman who wrote this (below) marry the person she loves, because the person she is in love with is her half-brother (they were raised apart).
 Legalization, however, does not automatically remove all of the hatred they'd face.
 So, she laments something they have given up because of their love...